 Improvements to Pershore Road junction

-We are improving the safety and efficiency of the junction of Pershore Road/Priory Road/Edgbaston Road, and providing a cycleway connecting the A38 Bristol Road cycle route with the existing National Cycle Network Route 5 (NCN5) at Cannon Hill Park.
+- provided a cycleway connecting the A38 Bristol Road cycle route with the existing National Cycle Network Route 5 (NCN5) at Cannon Hill Park.

 The junction provides access to local residential areas in Edgbaston, Balsall Heath and Moseley as well as providing a direct route into the city centre.
 Major employers and trip attractors in the local area include Edgbaston Stadium, Aldi, BMI Priory Hospital and Cannon Hill Park.

 This scheme has been jointly funded by Sustrans National Cycle Network Activation Programme and Birmingham City Council.

 The following measures have been implemented as part of the scheme:

 - Pedestrian crossing facilities on each arm of the junction at Pershore Road/Priory Road/Edgbaston Road to make it safer for pedestrians crossing